How to Get to Mulhouse

 While it will be great if you can visit all three markets, don’t stress about it too much.
-Your priority here should be Mulhouse, the largest market, which is open the entire Christmas season.
-The smaller markets are a nice bonus, but if you’re trying to visit all three markets and the medieval markets near Colmar in one trip, it can be quite challenging on a limited schedule.
-But, of course, if you’re only visiting the Mulhouse region, then you’ll want to visit during the last part of November to see all three markets.
+Your priority here should be Mulhouse, the largest market open the entire Christmas season.
+The smaller markets are a nice bonus, but visiting all three markets and the medieval markets near Colmar in one trip can be quite challenging on a limited schedule.
+But, of course, if you’re only visiting the Mulhouse region, you’ll want to visit during the last part of November to see all three markets.

 Weather + What to Pack for Mulhouse Christmas Markets

 Alsace winters are increasingly mild but get snow, rain, and freezing temperatures.
 Therefore, I always recommend some layers.
 More packing tips are in my German Christmas market packing essentials and Colmar Christmas market guide.
 The weather is quite similar to where I live in Germany, and most of those items should ensure you’re covered in Mulhouse.

 We stayed in such a great spot in Mulhouse.
 It was a modern and chic hotel with a great central location.
 Unfortunately, the hotel we stayed at in Mulhouse closed and is now owned by another company.
 Our hotel was decorated to the max for Christmas, and we felt like we were stepping into the living room of a dear friend over the holidays.
 However, the new hotel’s design looks very similar; the new property has good reviews and a level 3 sustainability award.
 The best part is that we could essentially walk out the front door, and within a couple of steps, we were at the Christmas market.
 I can, therefore, comfortably recommend staying at the La Maison Hotel Mulhouse Center.
 The hotel has parking for a small fee.